Aaron Rodgers: 2017

-In a Week 1 victory over the Seattle Seahawks, Rodgers had his 50th career game with at least 300 passing yards.
+In a Week 1 victory over the Seahawks, Rodgers had his 50th career game with at least 300 passing yards.
 He finished the game with 311, but his streak of 251 consecutive passes without an interception came to an end when defensive tackle Nazair Jones picked him off in the first quarter.
-In the next game, a 34–23 loss to the Atlanta Falcons in Week 2, he had 343 passing yards, two touchdowns, and an interception in the first game in the new Mercedes-Benz Stadium in Atlanta.
-In Week 5, down by 28–31 against the Dallas Cowboys with less than two minutes on the clock, Rodgers led a nine-play, 75-yard touchdown drive in the 35–31 victory, earning him NFC Offensive Player of the Week.
+In a Week 2 loss of 34–23 to the Falcons, he had 343 passing yards, two touchdowns, and an interception in the first game in the new Mercedes-Benz Stadium in Atlanta.
+In Week 5, down by 28–31 against the Cowboys with less than two minutes on the clock, Rodgers led a nine-play, 75-yard touchdown drive in the 35–31 victory, earning him NFC Offensive Player of the Week.

-During Week 6 against the Minnesota Vikings, Rodgers was taken off the field by his coaches and medical personnel after suffering a shoulder injury on a hit from Anthony Barr.
+During Week 6 against the Vikings, Rodgers was taken off the field by his coaches and medical personnel after suffering a shoulder injury on a hit from Anthony Barr.
 Shortly thereafter, it was revealed that Rodgers suffered a fractured right collarbone.
 The next day, on October 16, it was announced that Rodgers would have surgery on his broken collarbone.
 On October 19, he underwent surgery on his collarbone, and was officially placed on injured reserve the next day.
 A total of 13 screws were inserted to stabilize his collarbone.

-Rodgers returned to practice on December 2, 2017, making him eligible to play in the upcoming Week 15 game.
-On December 12, 2017, it was announced that Rodgers was medically cleared by doctors and was set to start the next game against the Carolina Panthers.
-He was officially activated on December 16, 2017.
-Rodgers returned during Week 15 against the Panthers, where he finished with 290 passing yards, three touchdowns, and three interceptions as the Packers lost 24–31.
-However, two days later, on December 19, Rodgers was placed back on injured reserve after the Packers were eliminated from playoff contention.
+Rodgers returned to practice on December 2, making him eligible to play in the upcoming Week 15 game.
+On December 12, it was announced that Rodgers was medically cleared by doctors and was set to start the next game against the Panthers.
+He was officially activated on December 16.
+As planned, Rodgers returned in Week 15 against the Panthers, where he finished with 290 passing yards, three touchdowns, and three interceptions as the Packers lost 24–31.
+However, on December 19, Rodgers was placed back on injured reserve after the Packers were eliminated from playoff contention.
 He was ranked No. 10 by his fellow players on the NFL Top 100 Players of 2018.